harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 20 & 21: April 09/10, 2021

+**Today's Progress**: Worked on building the classic snake game from scratch using the Turtle library.

+**Thoughts**: That was an exciting project to build.
+Seeing the code work in action is really satisfying.

 ### Day 18 & 19: April 08, 2021

 **Today's Progress**: Working with the Turtle graphics library in python to build several graphics, and finally learning about higher order functions and instances to create a Turtle Race game.